Square Footage Calculator

 - Square footage

-- The area of a surface expressed in square feet.
+- Surface area expressed in square feet.

-- The calculated area of one selected rectangle, circle, triangle, trapezoid, L-shape, or measured area entry.
+- The calculated area of one selected rectangle, circle, triangle, trapezoid, L-shape, or measured-area entry.

 - Net square footage